 Born in Milan on September 29, 1958.
 He graduated in Business Administration from the University of Turin in 1983.
 In 1984 joined Fiat Avio in the Administration, Finance and Control division, undertaking executive roles in the Control area, until his appointment as CFO of what by then had become the Avio Group in 2003.
 In the subsequent years, he managed the delicate change of control of Avio, which, through major leverage buy-out transactions, exited the Fiat Group to join a private equity fund: Carlyle initially (between 2003 and 2007) and Cinven subsequently (between 2007 and 2013).
 In 2013, he was involved in the disposal of the Aviation business to General Electric and concluded his experience as CFO of the Avio Group.
 From 2014, he has been working with the current Avio as Senior Advisor to Top Management on specific projects, such as the restructuring of the former Avio Space Division into an independent company, some finance projects, the company's Stock Exchange floatation and the Cinven fund's divestment from Avio.
-In October 2016, he became the Chairman of the newly incorporated INORBIT S.p.A., held by Avio managers and which in March 2017 acquired the holding in Avio S.p.A. sold by Cinven.
-In April 2017 on has of Не been the Chair Fondazione Fiera Milano 2016. since He is also a Board Member of IntesaSanPaolo Spa, Avio Spa, Willis Tower Watson Spa, Università LUISS and FIRC (Italian Cancer Research Institute).
-From the beginning of the year, he has also acted as Industry Advisor for Italy for the Permira Private Equity Fund and, from September, has been an Advisor of Partners SpA.
-He is also a Member of the Scientific Committee of Fondazione Aristide Merloni and since June 2017 has been on the Board of Assonime.

-Avio S.p.A.'s listing the MTA of Borsa Italiana, he was appointed to the Board of Directors of Avio S.p.A. and in the same month became the Chairman of the Board of Directors of ELV SPA, held 70% by Avio and 30% by the Italian Space Agency, which develops, produces and distributes the Vega space vehicle.
+In October 2016, he became the Chairman of the newly incorporated IN ORBIT S.p.A., held by Avio managers and which in March 2017 acquired the holding in Avio S.p.A. sold by Cinven.
+In April 2017 on Avio S.p.A.'s listing the MTA of Borsa Italiana, he was appointed to the Board of Directors of Avio S.p.A.
+Finally, from April 2017 to April 19, 2018, he was the Chairman of the Board of Directors of ELV S.p.A. (now Spacelab), held 70% by Avio and 30% by the Italian Space Agency, which develops, produces and distributes the Vega space vehicle.